Thomasjuth/Project-Number-2-Javascript/README.md

     -   #### Typography
         -   The Arial font is the main font used, as it suited the colors and the design really well.
 It is also clean and simple.
     -   #### Imagery
-        -   Imagery is important.
-I chose funny and quirky looking chracters, rather than the usual rock, paper and scissor hand.
+        -   Getting the right imagary was important and took a lot of searching.
+I wanted to create a funny and quirky game with funny looking chracters, rather than the usual approach.
 As soon as I found these, I knew they were perfect for the vibe I was going for.
 The aim is to put a smile on the face of the user.

          #### Sound
         -   I chose a sound that should remind the user of classic 8bit audio games.